iluvcapra/ucs-community/docs/ucs_file_naming_convention.rst

-Just to reiterate, the **only requirement** fo the UCS system is the designation of every file to one of the ``Category`` / ``SubCategroy`` pairs in the list, and the associated ``CatID``\_ being placed at the head of the filename.
+Just to reiterate, the **only requirement** fo the UCS system is the designation of every file to one of the ``Category`` / ``SubCategroy`` pairs in the list, and the associated ``CatID`` being placed at the head of the filename.
 The rest of the filename structure is completely optional.

-The immediate benefit of adhereing to this 'requirement' is that that purchaser of your library will instantly know that the sound in question belongs to the ``Category``/``SubCategory`` pair GUNS-AUTOMATIC because *GUNAuto* is defined in that list.
+The immediate benefit of adhering to this 'requirement' is that that purchaser of your library will instantly know that the sound in question belongs to the ``Category``/``SubCategory`` pair GUNS-AUTOMATIC because *GUNAuto* is defined in that list.

 This rigid placement of *GUNAuto\_* at the head of the filename will also allow various scripts and parsing of that infomation back into metadata fields for the user.

 Also by placing the ``CatID`` at the beginning of the filename, all GUNS-AUTOMATIC will now sort together in any list, or region list in any DAW,